melezhik/perl-plugin/README.md

 # Environment setup

-You can set environment variables via "Jenkins/Configuration/Global properties/Environment variables" interface to adjust plugin behavior.
+You can set environment variables via "Jenkins/Configuration/Global properties/Environment variables" interface to adjust plugin behaviour.

 ## cpan_mirror
 Setup one if you have custom cpan mirror, for example private mini cpan server.